Copyright 1994 - 2018 Bill's Bible Basics

 Matthew 16:21-23, KJV

 Obviously, there was no evil intent on Peter's part.
 Jesus was his friend, and he simply didn't want the Lord to die.
 As I explain in other articles, Peter's problem at that time was that he did not yet fully understand God's Plan of Salvation.
 Like so many other Jews of that era, he erroneously assumed that in the role of the Messiah, Jesus would defeat Rome, and restore Israel and Jerusalem to its former glory.
 That is why Jesus said to Peter "thou savourest not the things that be of God, but those that be of men".
 In Peter's mind, how could a physical kingdom be established, if its leader, the Messiah, was dead?
-But, as Jesus made very plain to Pontius Pilate, His Kingdom is not of this world:
+But, as Jesus made very plain to Pontius Pilate, His Kingdom is not of this world, as we see by this verse:

 "Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence."